groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ### Debian and Redhat architecture selection

 The Debian and Redhat style repositories can be very large.
-One means of reducing their size is to only download the files for archiectures that you will really be using.
-For instance if you don't have `arm64` debian machines in your infrastructure their is no point is downloading the files for this architecture.
+One means of reducing their size is to only download the files for architectures that you will really be using.
+For instance if you don't have `arm64` debian machines in your infrastructure there is no point in downloading the files for this architecture.

 Both Debian and Redhat permit the files to be downloaded to be restricted, but the manner in which